arthurgassner/swissenergy-frontend/docs/modelling.md

 timestamps = sample(timestamps, k=<N_TIMESTAMPS_TO_CONSIDER>)
 ```

-To motivate this approach, let's check that this estimate isn't too far off the actual MAPE value by training a smaller model -- a LightGBM with only 1 estimator -- on all timestamps -- making it 8760 models -- and then computing the yearly-MAPE with varying amount of discarded timestamps.
+To motivate this approach, let's check that this estimate isn't too far off the actual MAPE value by training a smaller model -- a LightGBM with only 1 estimator -- on all timestamps -- making it 8760 models -- and then computing the yearly-MAPE with varying amounts of discarded timestamps.

 ??? note "Study the impact of estimating the MAPE through timestamp subsampling"
     ```python